AndrewAllan/BJSS/README.md

 ### Reporting

+The standard testNG report can be found in the test-output folder/

-the reporting i have used is extent reporting the file output can be found in the reporting folder
+Extent reporting can be found in the Reports folder.

-Note: the file should be moved or deleted after each run if this is not done the testcases will continue to be added to the same report
+Note: for the Extent reports the file should be moved or deleted after each run if this is not done the testcases will continue to be added to the same report.

 ### ScreenShots

-when a test fails it should take a screenshot and store it in the location ./errorScreenshots the screen shot should also be added to the extent report.
+When a test fails it should take a screenshot and store it in the location ./errorScreenshots the screen shot should also be added to the extent report.

 ### logging

-i have used log4j for loggin purposes i have set it to output both to file and to console
+I have used log4j for logging purposes i have set it to output both to file(test.log) and to console

 ## Built With